 \section{Abstract}

-We present techniques for estimating the effects of systematic uncertainties in unbinned data analyses at the LHC.
-Our primary focus is constraining the Wilson coefficients in the standard model effective field theory (SMEFT), but the methodology applies to broader parametric models of phenomena beyond the standard model (BSM).
-We elevate the well-established procedures for binned Poisson counting experiments to the unbinned case by utilizing machine-learned surrogates of the likelihood ratio.
-This approach can be applied to various theoretical, modeling, and experimental uncertainties.
-By establishing a common statistical framework for BSM and systematic effects, we lay the groundwork for future unbinned analyses at the LHC.
-Additionally, we introduce a novel tree-boosting algorithm capable of learning highly accurate parameterizations of systematic effects.
-This algorithm extends the existing toolkit with a versatile and robust alternative.
-We demonstrate our approach using the example of an SMEFT interpretation of highly energetic top quark pair production in proton-proton collisions.
+We present methods to estimate systematic uncertainties in unbinned LHC data analyses, focusing on constraining Wilson coefficients in the standard model effective field theory (SMEFT).
+Our approach also applies to broader parametric models of non-resonant phenomena beyond the standard model (BSM).
+By using machine-learned surrogates of the likelihood ratio, we extend well-established procedures from binned Poisson counting experiments to the unbinned case.
+This framework handles various theoretical, modeling, and experimental uncertainties, laying the foundation for future unbinned analyses at the LHC.
+We also introduce a tree-boosting algorithm that learns precise parametrizations of systematic effects, providing a robust, flexible alternative to neural networks for modeling systematics.
+We demonstrate this approach with an SMEFT analysis of highly energetic top quark pair production in proton-proton collisions.

 \rule{\textwidth}{1pt}

 \rule{\textwidth}{1pt}